-How to Book Aurora Chasing out of Anchorage
+How to Book Anchorage Aurora Chasing and Photography Workshop

 Just contact Alaska Photo Treks and Carl will do all of the work for you!
 He will check all of the forecasts and determine if it’s worth it to go out.

 What to Bring: WARM clothes and layers.
-I find that aurora chasing is one of the coldest things to do in the winter, mainly becuase there can be long amounts of time where you are just standing outside.
+I find that aurora chasing is one of the coldest things to do in the winter, mainly because there can be long amounts of time when you are just standing outside.
 Brrr.